 Anonymous said: Hello um I'm not very smart and I don't know lots of things so i have a question about hypochondria, would you say you ever, like project this onto others, like being worried about their symptoms and health?
 (Sorry if that sounds dumb, I just don't want to sound ignorant ig)

 That doesn’t sound dumb at all, it’s a perfectly reasonable question!
 I’ve had what you described quite often, especially with people who are very dear to me.
 In fact, I’ve made a post about that before: http://hypochondriathings.tumblr.com/post/25711204253

 Don’t be afraid to tell me stuff, even if you think it sounds dumb!
 And tell me if I ever come across as arrogant, because that is certainly not my intention.

-Anonymous asked: firstly thanks for having this blog its amazing and secondly i have this small hard lump on my head on my parietal bone and it sometimes clicks if i press to hard and i can't tell if it's growing or not and half of google is saying it's a harmless cyst and the other half is saying its cancer and i'm really scared and i feel like im staring death in the face and 'its real this time' and the lump is like an almond and im really scared
+Anonymous said: firstly thanks for having this blog its amazing and secondly i have this small hard lump on my head on my parietal bone and it sometimes clicks if i press to hard and i can't tell if it's growing or not and half of google is saying it's a harmless cyst and the other half is saying its cancer and i'm really scared and i feel like im staring death in the face and 'its real this time' and the lump is like an almond and im really scared

 I worried about something like that for a long time as well, until I realised that my skull just seems to have a really weird shape.
 I guess if you’re worried you might get it checked, just to be on the safe side.